 Note: Of course, if there is a future feature that must be known about at the outset, then the development team should know it is coming and I’ll talk about how to include that.

-Enough preamble, below are the sections I suggest for a simple product requirements document:
+Enough preamble, below are the sections I suggest for a simple PRD: